 Architects also differ in their knowledge of certain construction types.
 Some are good designing in wood, others in concrete or steel.
 Some have strengths in energy efficient or green design.
 Some work with non-profits, others are good at retail.
 For every area of specialization, there is an architect who is familiar with that specialization.

 What are your strengths?

 Our backgrounds are in residential design and construction, as well as educational, science-based, and multi-stakeholder (committees and boards) projects.
 We are very good at working on projects that have input from several sources and at producing solutions through a consensus approach.

 Our recent project experience includes college and university, public K-12 schools, historic buildings, life safety and accessibility improvements, civic and municipal buildings, non-profit institutions, and religious facilities.

 Our experience in general contracting gives us a more than usual understanding of the construction process.
-This makes us relatively unique among design firms.
+Being architects with actual experience in construction makes us relatively unique among design firms.

 Our work tends to be visually contemporary.
 We approach design problems with the goal of finding cost-effective, unique solutions to unique program goals.
 We believe good architecture has the ability to spark joy, and reflect the individuality of our clients.